monthly awc zoom meeting

 Photo - Ira Bolnick

-Announcements start at 6:30, but arrive early for happy-hour drink prices and to order dinner.
-Mary McArthur and crew will educate us on the many aspects of permitting, planning, packing, and paddling(rowing) the Colorado River through the Grand Canyon.
-This is a must-see for anyone applying now, and even those that have completed this amazing trip will likely learn something new, and maybe find friends to join you.
+Mary McArthur and crew will educate us on the many aspects of permitting, planning, packing and paddling(rowing) the Colorado River through the Grand Canyon.
+This is a must-see for anyone that was successful in the recent lottery for 2021 trips, and even those that have completed this amazing trip before will likely learn something new, and maybe find friends to join you.

 AWC Permit Party